 You are now Associate Video Producer at Verizon Media, producing video content for In The Know, Yahoo and AOL, can you describe a typical day in your job?

 PS: I create viral video content for In The Know, which is a social media brand for Yahoo and AOL.
 I produce basically everything that’s viral, cool and Gen-Z focused.
-From sourcing viral internet food trends to going to NYC’s gold chicken wing spot to interviewing Wonder Woman Gal Gadot and Supermodel Adrianna Lima, I’d say my job is pretty exciting!
+From sourcing viral internet food trends to going to NYC’s gold chicken wing spot to interviewing Wonder Woman Gal Gadot and Supermodel Adriana Lima, I’d say my job is pretty exciting!

 What would be the most important piece of advice you would give to young college students looking to pursue a career in video journalism?